-However, around 2030 (see figure 1) then such 'intelligent' agents will be on the cusp of industrialisation (the 'war' phase of economic change, the shift from product to commodity).
+However, the trouble really begins around 2030 (see figure 1) when such 'intelligent' agents will be on the cusp of industrialisation (the 'war' phase of economic change, the shift from product to commodity).
 New entrants not encumbered by an existing business will launch a range of highly industrialised services (most likely Amazon - and yes, I see no reason why they won't be around by then, bigger than ever).
 In the following 10-15 years the previous players all encumbered by existing and successful businesses will be taken out of the game unless they adapt.

 Figure 1 - The Wars

 This pattern (known as the peace, war and wonder cycle) occurs relentlessly throughout history.
 Those who develop and build the field rarely reap the rewards of industrialisation.
 IBM is no different.
 As has happened to it in the past, IBM tends to develop the field, grow a successful business and then is forced to reinvent itself.

 The timeframe today for this process (which is affected by commoditisation of means of communication) is currently around 20-30 years from genesis to point of industrialisation (the onset of war) and 10-15 years for the previous industry to be taken down.

 To counter this pattern then you need to have enough situational awareness that you can industrialise yourself before your opponents do.
 There are two forms of disruption and this type can be anticipated through awareness and weak signals.
 However such awareness which is created through the use of maps and weak signal detection is rare and normally confined to Government circles.